ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

 # Account abstraction {#account-abstraction}

-Users interact with Ethereum using **[externally owned accounts (EOAs)](/glossary/#eoa)**, and using an EOA is the only way to create a transaction or execute a smart contract.
-Account abstraction will allow smart contract wallets to create transactions, letting users flexibly program more security and better user experiences into their accounts.
+Users interact with Ethereum using **[externally owned accounts (EOAs)](/glossary/#eoa)**.
+This is the only way to start a transaction or execute a smart contract.
+This limits how users can interact with Ethereum.
+For example, it makes it difficult to do batches of transactions and requires users to always keep an ETH balance to cover gas.

+Account abstraction is a way to solve these problems by allowing users to flexibly program more security and better user experiences into their accounts.
+This can happen by [upgrading EOAs](https://eips.ethereum.org/EIPS/eip-3074) so they be controlled by smart contracts, or by [upgrading smart contracts](https://eips.ethereum.org/EIPS/eip-2938) so they can initiate transactions.
+These options both require changes to the Ethereum protocol.
+There is also a third path involving adding a [second, separate transaction system](https://eips.ethereum.org/EIPS/eip-4337) to run in parallel to the existing protocol.
+Regardless of the route, the outcome is access to Ethereum via smart contract wallets, either natively supported as part of the existing protocol or via an add-on transaction network.

-Account abstraction is an upgrade that makes smart contract wallets natively supported on Ethereum.
-Those smart contract wallets unlock many benefits for the user, including:
+Smart contract wallets unlock many benefits for the user, including:

 - define your own flexible security rules
 - recover your account if you lose the keys